My Philosophy

 Professional Experience

-I graduated from the University of Connecticut School of Law, with honors in 1986 and began practicing law at a large downtown firm, Schatz & Schatz, Ribicoff & Kotkin, and then a smaller downtown firm, Cohn, Birnbaum & Shea.
+I graduated from the University of Connecticut School of Law with honors in 1986 and began practicing law at a large downtown firm, Schatz & Schatz, Ribicoff & Kotkin, and then at a smaller downtown firm, Cohn, Birnbaum & Shea.
 I joined Jacobs, Walker, Rice & Basche in 1991 and worked there for 17 years.
-Since then, I worked in two other firms and as a solo practitioner for 8 years.
+Since then, I worked in two other firms and as a solo practitioner for 10 years.
+I’ve been practicing since Ronald Reagan was president.
+Boy, has the world changed since then.

 Education and Honors